JuliaPy/SymPy.jl/examples/tutorial.md

 N(PI, 30)
 ```

-This produces a `BigFloat` with a precision to match (basically) the specified number of digits.
-Where as
+Here `N` produces a `BigFloat` with a precision to match (basically) the specified number of digits.
+Whereas

 ```
 evalf(PI, 30)